pxlpnk/garecovery/README.md

 ```

 check vout address to you only like 2 of 3.

+For check transaction is OK, also can using https://blockchain.info/decode-tx or https://live.blockcypher.com/btc/decodetx/

 After check, give code to garecovery to sign.
 Maybe wait 1 minute for each code or greenaddress error "#ratelimited".